-Last summer, about 20 bites while I was gardening caused an immune system reaction that triggered eczema that lasted for months.
+Last summer, I got about 20 bites while I was gardening.
+As a result, I experienced an immune system reaction that triggered eczema that lasted for months.

 After I’d suffered for years, a dermatologist prescribed triamcinolone.
 It’s been life changing.
 Just the smallest dab on a mosquito bite makes it disappear within 24 hours.
 A bite rarely needs a second application.

 Why isn’t this medicine mentioned as a treatment for extreme mosquito bite reactions?